-Geometric dimensioning and tolerancing (GD&T) is a symbolic language that is used on engineering drawings and computer-generated models to communicate geometric dimensions and allowable tolerance for various parts.
+Geometric dimensioning and tolerancing (GD&T) is a symbolic language that is used on engineering drawings and computer-generated models.
+It communicates geometric dimensions and allowable tolerances for various parts.
 Not only is this a useful exercise for product design, it’s also helpful on the manufacturing floor because engineers and operators can quickly see the degree of tolerance that is required for each part.

-GD&T is a basic yet valuable approach that focuses attention on the functionality of the product, and how that defines dimension and tolerance.
-GD&T is essentially a universally accepted graphic language, with both national and international standards, that improves product design and quality by emphasizing function.
+GD&T is a basic yet valuable approach that focuses attention on the functionality of the product, and how that defines design, dimension and tolerance.
+As a universally accepted graphic language with both national and international standards, GD&T improves product design and quality by emphasizing function.

-This method is increasingly being used across a wide range of manufacturing industries.
-It adds details to a part print or drawing, using simple X and Y dimensions, which are based on functional use versus traditional specifications.
+This method is increasingly being used across a wide range of manufacturing industries, including injection molding.
+It adds details to a part, print or drawing, which are based on functional use versus traditional specifications.

 Considerations of Use